-2.8 Drainage Report Requirements
+2.810 Drainage and Water Quality Report Requirements

-- A. An electronic media copy of drainage construction and topography in AutoCAD 14 is required in addition to the paper file copy. - B. The construction of all improvements shall be in accordance with the current specifications and regulations adopted by the City of New Braunfels. - C. The applicant shall submit a preliminary Drainage Report with the submittal of any preliminary plat of a proposed Type 3 Development.
+- a.A.
+An electronic media copy of drainage construction and topography in AutoCAD 14 is required in addition to the paper file copy.
+Specific digital file requirements, if any, will be specified on the application forms. - b.B.
+The construction of all improvements shall be in accordance with the current specifications and regulations adopted by the City of New Braunfels. - c.C.
+The applicant shall submit a preliminary Drainage and Water Quality Report with the submittal of any preliminary plat of a proposed Type 3 Development.
 A preliminary Drainage Report may also be required by the City when reviewing the merits of a change in zoning.
-Approval of the preliminary plat or zoning change may be contingent on the acceptability of the solutions proposed by the Drainage Report. - D. The applicant shall submit a final Drainage Report with the submittal of any Final Plat, Plat Revision, or Plat Showing of a proposed development.
-Approval of the above mentioned plats shall be contingent on the acceptability of the solutions proposed by the final Drainage Report. - E. Drainage Reports shall be prepared by a Professional Engineer licensed in the State of Texas, experienced in Civil Engineering, and having a thorough knowledge of the study of drainage issues.
-Drainage Reports shall be signed, sealed, and dated by the person responsible for the study. - F. The City Engineer may waive the requirement of the Drainage Report or may limit certain requirements where the City Engineer determines that such requirements are not necessary for a proper review of the development. - G. Requirements for Drainage Report submittals: Drainage Area Map - 1.
-Use a scale of one-inch equals 200 feet for the development and a scale of up to one-inch equals 2,000 feet for creeks and off-site areas, provided that the scale is adequate for review, and show match lines between any two or more maps. - 2.
-Show existing and proposed storm sewers and inlets. - 3.
-Indicate subareas for each alley, street, inlets, off-site areas, etc. - 4.
-Indicate contours on map for on- and off-site areas. - 5.
-Indicate zoning on drainage area. - 6.
-Show points of concentration of design points. - 7.
-Indicate runoff at all inlets, dead-end streets and alleys or to adjacent additions or acreage. - 8.
-Provide runoff calculations for all areas showing acreage, runoff coefficient, inlet time and storm frequency. - 9.
-Indicate all crests, sags and street and alley intersections with flow arrows.
+Approval of the preliminary plat or zoning change may be contingent on the acceptability of the solutions proposed by the Drainage Report. - d.D.
+The applicant shall submit a final Drainage Report with the submittal of any Final Plat, Plat Revision, or Plat Showing of a proposed development.
+Approval of the above mentioned plats shall be contingent on the acceptability of the solutions proposed by the final Drainage Report. - e.E.
+Drainage Reports shall be prepared by a Professional Engineer licensed in the State of Texas, experienced in Civil Engineering, and having a thorough knowledge of the study of drainage issues.
+Drainage Reports shall be signed, sealed, and dated by the person responsible for the study. - f.F.
+The City Engineer may waive the requirement of the Drainage Report or may limit certain requirements where the City Engineer determines that such requirements are not necessary for a proper review of the development.

+g.G.
+Requirements for Drainage Report submittals: Drainage Area Map

+1. Use a scale of one-inch equals 200 feet for the development and a scale of up to one-inch equals 2,000 feet for creeks and off-site areas, provided that the scale is adequate for review, and show match lines between any two or more maps.
+2. Show existing and proposed storm sewers and inlets.
+3. Indicate subareas for each alley, street, inlets, off-site areas, etc. 4.
+Indicate contours on map for on- and off-site areas.
+5. Indicate zoning on drainage area.
+6. Show points of concentration of design points.
+7. Indicate runoff at all inlets, dead-end streets and alleys or to adjacent additions or acreage.
+8. Provide runoff calculations for all areas showing acreage, runoff coefficient, inlet time and storm frequency.
+9. Indicate all crests, sags and street and alley intersections with flow arrows.